hack3ric/mimic/README.md

 ## Usage

-Deploying Mimic does not require changing much of your existing configuration, as it directly interacts with packets in their ingress and egress paths.
+Deploying Mimic does not require changing much of your existing configuration, as it directly interacts with packets in their ingress and egress paths, acting as a transparent overlay.
 You can keep the same IP and port number of the UDP sockets at both ends, and just need to make sure the binding network interface and filters are set up correctly.

 A filter is an entry of whitelist that looks like a key-value pair: `{origin}={ip}:{port}`.
 Origin is either `local` or `remote`, indicating which side's IP and port is matched.
 For example, `remote=192.0.2.1:6000` matches the server's IP (192.0.2.1) and its listening port (6000).